A Little History

 Computer Groups

-I've helped to start several computer user groups beginning 1978.
-All continue to exist (September, 2021).
+I've helped to start several computer user groups beginning in 1979.
+All continue to exist (July, 2023).